Goal-free evaluation: Reception

+Bayer, following GFE's introduction, there was moderate interest use of the technique.
+Following its introduction, the uptake has slowed; interest has waned, leaving few practitioners.
+In the 2000s, there was a small resurgence of interest in GFE.
+In a literature search of GFE from 1972 to 2012, Youker and Ingraham (2013) uncovered roughly a score of evaluators who purport to have conducted a GFE or others identified them as having conducted a GFE.

 Limitations

 GFE has identified limitations.
 First, GFE is not appropriate in every circumstance.
 For example, when a client is solely interested in examining goal attainment.
-Second, it is advocated as a standalone evaluation approach.
+Second, it is not advocated as a standalone evaluation approach.
 GFE is used as a supplement to goal-based evaluations strategies.
 Third, GFE may be efficient in assessing outcomes, as the evaluator casts a broad net in search for outcomes.
-Fourth GFE disregards the opinions and goals of the certain one stakeholder group, namely the administrators, designers, funders, etc.
+Fourth GFE disregards the opinions and goals of certain stakeholder groups, for example, the administrators, designers, and funders.
+As there no standardized or manualized methodology for the use of GFE, assessment of the quality of its administration is difficult.